Kystverket/IMO-Maritime-Single-Window/README.md

 docker compose up
 ```

 This will start all the required services in containers, including the front-end client, back-end server, and the PostgreSQL database.
+This will take some time because it is running this [SQL-script](https://github.com/Kystverket/IMO-Maritime-Single-Window/blob/master/IMOMaritimeSingleWindow/Server/SqlScripts/Create_and_populate_DB.sql) to populate the data base.

 ### Database setup
 The PostgreSQL service is configured through Docker.
 The database will be automatically set up and populated with the initial data when the containers are first launched.

 ## Client and Server Logs
+Open a new command line interface (CLI).
 The running containers are shown by the command:
 ```
 docker ps
 ```